takethree/interview-assessment/README.md

 Your assessment involves a fairly simple application: A calculator.
 This calculator performs all of its operations server side and returns the results through an API layer within the application.

 ### Requirements to Run:
-Visual Studio 2019 (Community)
+* Visual Studio 2019 (Community)
+* SQLite Database Browser (one option: [https://sqlitebrowser.org](https://sqlitebrowser.org/))

 ### Commit Message Requirements
 Your commit messages are your own and should be written in a way that you think is appropriate, but please include a reference to the feature, bug, or extra credit that is related to your commit message.

 ### Time Expectations

 This is designed to be a quick project that should take no longer than an afternoon, at most.
-Please try to return your results within two business days of receiving this assessment.
+Please try to return your results within four business days of receiving this assessment.
 If you need to take longer, please contact your interviewer and let them know.

 ### Upon Completion of Project